The Story of Tsatse Community

 Shortly thereafter, the Honde Valley team facilitated a Foundations Training for the Care Workers and local church leaders, where they shared in depth the vision of Hands at Work and what it means to care for the most vulnerable children.

-The local Hands at Work team in the Honde Valley currently supports six Community Based Organisations, which exist to care for the most vulnerable in their communities.
-The office provides training, networking, and encouragement to those Community Based Organisations like Chinaka B. It also gives administrative support, including helping with funding proposals, monitoring and evaluation, bookkeeping and reporting to donors.
+The local Hands at Work team in the Honde Valley currently supports one Community Based Organisation, which exists to care for the most vulnerable in the community.
+The office provides training, networking, and encouragement to those Community Based Organisations like Tsatse.
+It also gives administrative support, including helping with funding proposals, monitoring and evaluation, bookkeeping and reporting to donors.